Plants that benefit the respiratory system

 A study carried out in Israel to investigate the effects of aromatic essential oils on patients with upper respiratory tract infections demonstrated the efficacy of an essential oil compound that included oils from two types of eucalyptus trees.
 Just twenty minutes after it was administered, patients began to feel an improvement in their throat and cough3.

-The tradition of inhaling the steam produced by cooking eucalyptus leaves is well known, as is the use of eucalyptus oil to relieve the symptoms of colds, coughs, nasal catarrh and irritation of the throat and pharynx4.
+The tradition of inhaling the steam produced by cooking eucalyptus leaves is well known.

 The effectiveness of eucalyptus comes from its eucalyptus oil, whose main compound is eucalyptol, a liquid that helps to soothe sore throats5.